What are the important Queries in SQL?

 You

-can filter records after calculating values for each group using HAVING
+can filter records after calculating values for each group using HAVING.
+In this example, we want to retrieve categories with an

 average price of products less than 56.50.